sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 ##### Buying items

-This code checks if the item is not bought and maxed and if it is the NPC wont take any curcits.
-If it isnt bought or maxed it takes the dictonary value of the price and then deducts that many circuits from the players current amount if there is not eenough curcits nothing will happen as well.
-The reason that the health is in a diffrent dictonary is due to animation sizes for the sprites.
-Prefrabley these diffrent items would be in the same dictonary or instead a list which then would loop through to deduct prices.
-Alternativly the shop system could have run through signals that would add items to a list and when the signal is activated other items in the list could have been altered but this was not done due to time constraints.
+This code checks if the item is not bought and maxed and if it is the NPC won't take any circuits.
+If it isn't bought or maxed it takes the dictionary value of the price and then deducts that many circuits from the player's current amount if there are not enough circuits nothing will happen as well.
+The reason that the health is in a different dictionary is due to the animation sizes for the sprites.
+Preferably these different items would be in the same dictionary or instead a list which then would loop through to deduct prices.
+Alternatively, the shop system could have run through signals that would add items to a list and when the signal is activated other items in the list could have been altered but this was not done due to time constraints.

 #### **Code Upgrading and Evolving Example**
 ```